ike-tom/fake-news-network-FE/README.md

 # Fake News Network - CodersCamp 2021/22 Hackathon Hack-a-Troll

+**After Hackathon, I added new functionalities such as game modes, improved best scores and cleaned up the code - [Tomasz Ikert](https://github.com/ike-tom)**

+**The application is in Polish due to the large amount of fake news in the database.**

 ## I. Team

 The base of the project was created during 24h Hackathon Hack-a-Troll in Wrocław.
 The team worked as part of the [CodersCamp](https://coderscamp.pl/) course.
 The application was made by the course participants with the help of a mentor.

-**After Hackathon, I added new functionalities such as game modes, improved best scores and cleaned up the code - [Tomasz Ikert](https://github.com/ike-tom)**

 **Mentor**: [Filip Hałoń](https://github.com/FilipHalon)